bzoltan1/zypper-changelog-plugin/README.md

 ## Simple usecases
 To show all changelog for all packages in the openSUSE-Tumbleweed-Oss repository.
-This prcess may take very long time depending on how fast is the connection to the repositories
+This prcess may take very long time (even hours) depending on how fast is the connection to the repositories.
 ```
 $ changelog.py -a -v -r repo-oss
 ```